rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-09-19-Van-Cittert-Zernike-Theorem The Double Slit Experiment with Coherent and Incoherent Light.md

  to avoid the artifacts that youtube video encoder creates with the waves at lower resolutions.
 You can see all fine details of the waves if you watch the video at this resolution.

-## Why does the interference patterns fluctuate at the picoseconds time scale?
+## Why does the interference patterns fluctuate on the picoseconds time scale?
 ---

 <div style="text-align:left"><img src="./images/incoherent-double-slit-simulations/simulation-incoherent-picoseconds.gif" alt="simulation of the double slit experiment with incoherent light picoseconds"/></div>
 <br />

-Interference patterns fluctuate at picoseconds time scale because this is the order of magnitude of the [coherence time](https://en.wikipedia.org/wiki/Coherence_time) of the source.
+Interference patterns fluctuate on picoseconds time scale because this is the order of magnitude of the [coherence time](https://en.wikipedia.org/wiki/Coherence_time) of the source.
 This is the minimum time to make the electric field change considerably [[1]](#references).

 \begin{equation}
 \tau_{coh} \approx \frac{λ^2}{c Δλ}  \label{eq:1}